edakipurnosz/BeeStation-Hornet/README.md

 ## DOWNLOADING

+Some are described here, an alternative all-inclusive guide is also located at https://wiki.beestation13.com/view/Downloading_the_source_code.
 There are a number of ways to download the source code.
-Some are described here, an alternative all-inclusive guide is also located at https://wiki.beestation13.com/view/Downloading_the_source_code

 Option 1:
 Follow this: https://wiki.beestation13.com/view/Guide_to_git